ma-kro/drag_opt/README.md

 # Background of the Project
 This project is part of my son Nick’s school-paper on the topic of mobility.
 His idea was to optimize the drag coefficient of vehicles.
 Together, we implemented a simplified two-dimensional model along with a relatively straightforward flow simulation.
+The simulation is embedded in an optimization loop using an evolutionary algorithm.
+The idea is to optimize the structure of a simple 2-D form.
+The objective funtion is the drag-coefficient.

 School: https://www.igs-wallstrasse.de/index.php/oberstufe